vault27/Foundation/dc.md

 ## Connecting servers

 - Multichassis LAG (vPC, MLAG, Stack...)
-- L3 on servers - BGP on server instead of LACP
+- L3 on servers - BGP on server instead of LACP - ECMP
 - FHRP on leafs
 - Do not reserve TOR switches